Supercolony-net/openbrush-contracts/examples/reentrancy-guard/README.md

 }
 ```

-5. To simplify cross contract call to `FlipOnMe` contract let's create wrapper around account id of contract.
-For that
+5. To simplify cross contract call to `FlipOnMe` contract let's create a wrapper around contract's account id.
-   we will define another contract in this crate with `#[ink_lang::contract(compile_as_dependency = true)]`
+   For that we will define another contract in this crate with `#[ink_lang::contract(compile_as_dependency = true)]`
-   and empty methods but with the same signature as in original contract.
+   with empty methods but with the same signature as in original contract.

 ```rust
 /// It is stub implementation of contract with method `flip_on_me`.